Asashou/notes/03_collections/03_collections.md

         - `from collections import OrderedDict as odict`

 - combining tuples, lists, dicts, any combination is possible, can be nested
-    - common ones:
-        - list of tuples
-        - dict of lists
+    - common ones: list of tuples, dict of lists

 - reference vs. a copy for mutable sequences, things get tricky!:
     1. `a = [1, 2, 3]; b = a`